mvdwetering/websitechecker/README.md

 ## Installation

-### HACS
+### Home Assistant Community Store (HACS)

-Recommended as you get notifications of updates
+*Recommended as you get notifications of updates*

+HACS is a 3rd party downloader for Home Assistant to easily install and update custom integrations made by the community.
+More information and installation instructions can be found on their site https://hacs.xyz/

 * Add this repository https://github.com/mvdwetering/websitechecker to HACS as a "custom repository" with category "integration".
 This option can be found in the ⋮ menu
 * Install the integration from within HACS